 The SuperCam 64 beam focal plane is constructed from eight linear array modules with eight pixels each.
 Each pixel consists of a sensitive single ended SIS mixer optimized for operation from 320-380 GHz.
-The array mixers utilize SIS devices fabricated on Silicon-On-Insulator (SOI) substrates, with beam lead supports and electrical contacts.
-The waveguide probe and SIS junction are based on an asymmetric probe design currently in use at the Caltech Submillimeter Observatory in their new facility 350 GHz receiver.
+The array mixers utilize SIS devices fabricated on Silicon-On-Insulator (SOI) substrates, with beam lead supports and electrical contacts [3].
+The waveguide probe and SIS junction are based on an asymmetric probe design currently in use at the Caltech Submillimeter Observatory in their new facility 350 GHz receiver [4].
 The 1x8 mixer subarrays are constructed from tellurium copper using the splitblock technique.
 Stainless steel guide pins and screws are used to ensure proper alignment and good contact between parts.
-Figure 3 shows a photograph of a prototype tellurium copper 1x8 mixer array fabricated at the University of Arizona using a Kern MMP micromilling machine.
+Figure 3 shows a photograph of a production gold plated tellurium copper 1x8 mixer array fabricated at the University of Arizona using a Kern MMP micromilling machine.
 This block meets all design specifications, with 3 μm dimensional accuracy for all waveguide circuits.
 A diagonal feedhorn extension block is bolted to the front of the mixer array assembly, extending the diagonal horns to 11mm aperture size.
 This eliminates the need for dielectric lenses and their associated manufacturing and alignment difficulties.
 The energy in the horn passes through a 90° waveguide bend before reaching the device.
 The waveguide environment is designed around full height rectangular waveguide, with a fixed quarter wave backshort.
 The SIS device is suspended and self-aligned above the suspended stripline channel via eight small beamlead supports.
-Both the hot and ground beamleads are tack-bonded with a wirebonder to the MMIC module (figure 4) input pad and block, respectively.
+The hot beamleads are tackbonded with a wirebonder to the MMIC module input pads.
+Ground beamleads are glued to the mixer block using Epo-tek H20E conductive epoxy.
+The mounting method is designed such that the block can be opened repeatedly without disturbing the SIS devices.
+Single devices can be removed and replaced without disturbing neighboring devices.
 The mixer blocks are fabricated at the University of Arizona using a Kern MMP micromilling machine purchased for this project.
 This numerically controlled mill can fabricate structures to micron accuracy with a high level of automation.
-A SuperCam 1x8 module can be produced in ~8 hours of machine run time, using only a single set of micro end mills per block half.
+A SuperCam 1x8 module can be produced in ~8 hours of machine run time.
 The machine's 24 position tool changer allows a complete block to be fabricated with minimal user intervention during the machining process.
 Integrated workpiece and tool metrology systems, along with sophisticated computer aided manufacturing (CAM) software result in high part yield.
-Verification of fabricated parts though a high precision interferometric measurement microscope and 3D microscope insure dimensional accuracy and waveguide surface finish are within design tolerance.
-Testing, described in section 4, has been carried out using a single-pixel version of the SuperCam mixer design in a test cryostat, and with a full 8-pixel prototype mixer module.
-Series production of the final mixer modules is now underway.
+Verification of fabricated parts though a high precision measurement microscope and 3D interferometric microscope insure dimensional accuracy and waveguide surface finish are within design tolerance.
+Testing, described in section IV, has been carried out using a single-pixel version of the SuperCam mixer design in a test cryostat, and with both prototype and production 8-pixel mixer modules.
+All mixer blocks are complete and are now undergoing gold plating and assembly.